ebi-ait/covid-excel-utils/README.md

 INFO:root:Excel file updated: examples/blank_uploader_tool_metadata_v2_raw_reads.xlsx
 ```
 ## JSON Output
- - By default the `--output` parameter is set to `excel`, this will update any validation or submission errors into the passed excel file as notes, styling the cell's red.
+ - By default the `--output` parameter is set to `excel`, this will update any validation or submission errors into the passed excel file as notes, styling the cells red.
  - Set the `--output` parameter to `json` to create an output file with the same names and locations as the input excel file, with a `.json` extension.
 This will include the objects as loaded from the excel file, with any conversion, validation or subbmission errors listed in an `errors` attribute.
 If any errors are encountered they are also duplicated into an `_issues.json` for quick reference.
 This will not save to the original excel file.
  - Set the `--output` parameter to `all` to update the original excel file and output the json files.